curvedinf/hypercells/README.md

 adding the table inside a div, adding `style="height: 100vh; overflow-y: scroll;"` or similar is required.

-### `{% hypercells_js "hypercells/" %}`
+### `{% hypercells_js "hypercells/" context %}`

-This template tag renders a django template that contains the javascript necessary to render all hypercells tables on a page.
+Renders the django template that contains the javascript necessary to render all hypercells tables on a page.
 Only use one instance of `hypercells_js` on a page.

-The template tag takes one string, which is the urlpath root of the hypercells API you configured in your urls.py.
+The template tag takes a required string, which is the urlpath root of the hypercells API you configured in your urls.py.
+If you intend to extend any hypercells templates, you must include optional_context, which is a hypercells context object with the appropriate template overloads.
+Otherwise optional_context can be excluded.

-`hypercells_js` is best included at the bottom of your `<body>` tag but can be placed anywhere a `<script>` tag can be used.
+Note: `hypercells_js` is best included at the bottom of your `<body>` tag but can be placed anywhere a `<script>` tag can be used.

 ## Extending Hypercells

-The default hypercells interface is display-only and has no interactive features other than scrolling.
 It is possible to add interactivity and other features to hypercells by extending the built-in templates.
+To do this, create a new template in your app's template directory and pass it into your hypercells context.
+For example:
+`create(..., templates={HC_TEMPLATE_TR_JS: "my_template.html"})`.

+### `hypercells_tr_js.html`

+Hypercells provides this template as a way to hook into the javascript of the row creation process.
+Internally this tag is used as the body of the `hc_tr_customization(tr_el, fields, tbody_el, context_class, row_num)` javascript function defined in `hypercells_js.html`.
+It can be used to define any events or other per-row code and is called after a row is created, but before the row is added to the table (pre-render).
+Several other arguments are passed into the scope that should allow you to do just about anything with the row.

+### `hypercells_td_js.html`

+Hypercells provides this template as a way to hook into the javascript of the cell creation process.
+Internally this tag is used as the body of the `hc_generate_td_innerHTML(td_el, field_name, fields, tbody_el, context_class, row_num)` javascript function defined in `hypercells_js.html`.
+It is used to create the innerHTML of each TD tag in the hypercells component.

+### `hypercells_loader.html`

+Hypercells uses this template internally to create the HTML for the animation used on loading pages prior to information being received.
+It can be extended to replace the animation with a custom one.

+### `hypercells_table.html`

+Hypercells uses this tag to create the HTML for each hypercells table.
+It can be extended to format the table in a custom way.

+### `hypercells_js.html`

+Hypercells uses this tag to create the javascript that is used for all hypercells instances on a page.
+Ultimately, you can rewrite the javascript completely to your needs by extending this.